-In addition, there were many workshops in the various member jurisdictions or multi-jurisdictional areas, and over a dozen presentations to local elected officials, boards and commissions.
+In addition, there were many workshops and targeted outreach in the various member jurisdictions or multijurisdictional areas, and over a dozen presentations to local elected officials, boards and commissions.
 As a result of this extensive outreach effort, many of the elected bodies and locally-appointed boards and commissions provided considerable input through formal resolutions to the MPO Policy Boards.
+Special outreach was made to environmental, cultural and other resource agencies, with local chambers of commerce and convention and visitors bureaus, and with providers of Transportation Demand Management services.